allthedoll/git/README.md

 - `--local`
   - Repository-level configurations; they only apply to the specific repository where they are set

-### Stuff you should definitely have
+### Stuff you should definitely have in your `.gitconfig`
+`.gitconfig` is the file that Git uses to operate and configure variables

+### About
+You can customize the way git looks and acts by customizing your `.gitconfig`

+### Try it out
-View what you have by opening the `.gitconfig` or run `git config --list`
+- View what you have by opening the `.gitconfig` or run `git config --list`
+- At minimum, you should definitely have
   - `git config --global user.name "First Last"`
   - `git config --global user.email "you@email.com"`
-- `autocrlf` (auto carriage return line feed)
+  - `autocrlf` (auto carriage return line feed) // This option tells git to not track line changes in git, which can vary OS to OS
     - For Windows users: `git config --global core.autocrlf true`
     - For Unix: `git config --global core.autocrlf input`